-We'll also accept a current identification card issued by an Australian state government, a foreign government, the United Nations or an agency of the United Nations.
+- An Australian passport that expired less than two years ago.
+Foreign passports must be current. - · A current identification card issued by an Australian state government, a foreign government, the United Nations or an agency of the United Nations.
 This must include your photo, full name, date of birth, signature and an expiry date.
-School, university and library cards aren't accepted.

-Otherwise, you must provide a certified copy of one document from Group A and Group B as detailed below:
+School, university and library cards aren't accepted. - A certified copy of one document from Group A and Group B opposite.